 In addition .cn screams “we are in China and this is our thing” way more than a .com and an explanation on our homepage would.

 Would this situation be the same for us if we were working in a country like Spain or Germany?
 Probably not.
 Why?
 Because the internet in China is so unique that you can’t treat it like the internet in the rest of the world.

 This is a question that we often have to help clients with.
 It depends on who you are, but for the most part, the answer is yes.

 There are main issues to deal with here:

 The Great Firewall is a huge beast.
 The budget for controlling what information is allowed to pass into the PRC is alarming.
 We can’t give exact figures, but let’s just say it is larger than a small nation’s defence budget…(no joke!)

 China is constantly updating it’s filtering processes and preferences.
 As a result, you need to stay current on what works and what doesn’t work on the internet in China.
-The bets way to do that, is have a China specific website and a .cn domain name.
+The best way to do that is have a China-specific website and a .cn domain name.

 Youtube and Facebook are permanently blocked, as there’s just too much unrestrained information flowing back and forth for the government to allow.